regina-normal/aux/packaging/docker/rinse/README.txt

   build images manage updates separately, after modifying the list of active repositories).

-- The opensuse script is made more robust by removing --gpg-auto-import-keys and --no-gpg-checks options from calls to zypper.
+- The opensuse script is made more robust by removing --no-gpg-checks from calls to zypper.